-An MRI (magnetic resonance imaging) is a non-invasive imaging technique that uses a magnetic field and radio waves to create detailed images of organs and tissues in your body.
+An MRI (magnetic resonance imaging) is a non-invasive medical imaging technique that uses a magnetic field and radio waves to create detailed images of organs and tissues in your body.
 An MRI machine uses magnetic fields to temporarily realign the water molecules in your body.
 The radio waves then cause the atoms to produce faint signals.
 These signals are then used to create either cross-sectional or 3D images of your body.

 An open bore MRI machine can be open on three or all sides of the machine.
 This type of MRI allows for patients who are claustrophobic or do not fit into a closed bore MRI.
 Open bore MRIs are best for extremities over the torso, organs or skull.
 An open bore MRI, however, takes longer and cannot reach the same image quality as a closed bore MRI as the magnetic field strength maxes out at 1.2 T.